This is part 4 of a 4-part series. If you missed the earlier blogs in the series, you can read them here:

 Water that percolates into the subsoil isn’t available for plant use.
 It may be charging up the aquifer but it depends on what chemicals that water is taking with it whether that will have a good effect on your area water supply.

 Soil erosion is a major concern for many farmers and landowners.
 Rainfall causes water erosion in many shapes and forms; splash, sheet, rill, gulley, and even valley erosions.
 All of these can be stopped or mitigated through the use of organic matter.
-Not just planting plants, but the entire complement of "living, dead, very dead" are needed.
+Not just planting plants, but the entire combination of "living, dead, very dead" are needed.
 Plants with weak root systems can’t handle a downpour, strong plants may bend but won’t break.